TWaalen/isrsrv-script/README.md

 That should be it.

 **Known issues are:**

 -If typing uppercase letters and symbols in the server console the server crashes.
 To avoid crashes use lowercase letters and use ID codes for user specific commands.

+-If for some reason systemd reports the service failed when it stops, don't worry about it, the server session shuts down gracefully.

+-Sometimes the game dosen't give permitions to hte players correctly.
+Example on a creative server sometimes players cant use /givresall